BrunoMarshall/Art-Galery-LMA/README.md

-# soccerplayer.app
+# Art-Galery-LMA.app
-A soccer player crypto game ported to [Harmony](http://harmony.one) blockchain
+A Art Galery LMA ported to [Harmony](http://harmony.one) blockchain

 ## Install instructions